jmcastagnetto/gbif-pl-dashboard/README.md

 ## Possible future enhancements

-Here are some enhancements/ideas to this visualization
+Here are some enhancements/ideas to improve this visualization

-- Add a way of filtering observations by the number of individuals observed: This could help people interested in, for, example migratory birds that might be observed in medium to large groups vs the occasional single individual observations.
+- Add a way of filtering observations by the number of individuals observed: This could help people interested in, for example, migratory birds that might be observed in medium to large groups vs the occasional single individual observations.

 - Normalize the scientific names: Usually the organism names follow the pattern "{species/variety name} ({taxonomist}, {year})", but some of the names in the dataset lack parentheses or do not follow fully this pattern.

 - Use region selections in the bar plot to filter for observations in the map: This will simplify the visualization and will no longer require the use of a range slider selector.

 - Store the whole dataset (currently ~70GB uncompressed) into a format allowing easy retrieval of data by country:
-  - It could done using a set of (`arrow`) parquet files partitioned by country and stored in S3, which could have undergone some simplification, normalization and augmentation to be ready for use in the visualization.
+  - It could be done using a set of (`arrow`) parquet files partitioned by country and stored in S3, which could have undergone some simplification, normalization and augmentation to be ready for use in the visualization.
   - It will require adding a way of selecting a country, and then programatically loading the data on demand.
   - *Note*: tried to do something along these lines, but I gathered it will take more time (and money) than I have budgeted for this visualization, to set up something like that on AWS.